aanol-basnet/decibel/README.md

 ## Troubleshooting

 **Rate limited by YouTube?**
-Wait 24 hours or export your browser cookies using the "Get cookies.txt LOCALLY" extension, save as `cookies.txt` in the project folder, then add `--cookie-file ~/cookies.txt` to the yt-dlp command in `app.py`.
+Wait 24 hours or export your browser cookies using the "Get cookies.txt LOCALLY" extension, save as `cookies.txt` in the project folder, then add `--cookie-file cookies.txt` to the yt-dlp command in `app.py`.

 **`yt-dlp` not found?**
 Make sure `~/.local/bin` is on your PATH — see step 4 above.